mschaeffner/okta.github.io/_source/_docs/api/resources/roles.md

 {% api_operation put /api/v1/users/${userId}/roles/${roleId}/targets/catalog/apps/${appName}/${appInstanceId} %}

-Adds an app instance target for an `APP_ADMIN` role assignment.
+Adds an app instance target for an `APP_ADMIN` role assignment

 Adding the first app or (app instance) target changes the scope of the role assignment from applying to all app targets to applying to the specified target.

 Adding an app instance target will override any existing target of the app.
-For example, if someone was assigned to administer facebook apps, calling this endpoint with a facebook instance, would make them administrator for the instance only.
+For example, if someone was assigned to administer `Facebook` apps, calling this endpoint with a `Facebook` instance id for `appInstanceId`, would make them administrator for the instance only.

 ##### Request Parameters
 {:.api .api-request .api-request-params}